interface-ui/interface-ui/docs/langs/en/components/icon.md

 ---
-title: Button
+title: Icon
-lang: zh
+lang: en
 ---

 # Icon

-It integrates thousands of commonly used icons. `Iconify`.
+Integration of thousands of commonly used icons from Iconify.

-* If you want to use it directly like a use case, you need to operate it simply before you can use it directly in the project.
+* If you want to use it directly like a use case, you need to perform a simple operation to use it directly in your project.

-# Install
+## Installation

 ```
-# Choose a package manager you like.
+# Choose your favorite package manager

 # NPM
 $ npm install fusion-ui-iconify